-Yundamindra Project (E39/1976 - Solstice 95%)
+Yundamindra Project (Gold)

-The Yundamindra Project is approximately 60km southeast of Leonora and at the end of the financial year comprised one granted Exploration Licence and one Licence application covering approximately 156km.
-The granted Bunjarra Well Licence (E39/1976) was acquired from Chalice in October 2019 and lies along the eastern margin of the KKTZ (Figure 5).
-It is extensively covered by recent alluvium.
-The bedrock geology comprises deformed mafic to intermediate igneous rocks, epiclastic sediments, with localised ultramafic and granitoid rocks of the Kurnalpi Domain.
+The Yundamindra Project is approximately 60km southeast of Leonora and comprises two granted Exploration Licences covering approximately 156km.
+The Licences lie along the eastern margin of the KKTZ and are extensively covered by recent alluvium (Figure 6).
+The bedrock geology comprises deformed mafic to intermediate igneous rocks, epiclastic sediments, with localised ultramafic and granitoid rocks of the Kurnalpi Terrain.